ngworker/lumberjack-custom-driver/README.md

 # AUTHORS SECTION

-This section is meant to help `driver` authors with their first steps using this template.
+This section is meant to help log driver authors get started with this template.

-> TODO: Remove this section when the repository is completely setup.
+> TODO: Remove this section when the repository is completely set up.

 ## Terraform the repository